veracruz-project/veracruz/CONTRIBUTING.markdown

 The Veracruz codebase is licensed under the MIT open source license.
 Please see the `LICENSE_MIT.markdown` file in the Veracruz repository for the full text of this license.
-New contributions are expected to be lisensed under the MIT license.
+New contributions are expected to be licensed under the MIT license.

 Please note that we expect contributors to the project to self-certify